Operating a home business

 - Emerging community zone.

-You can use the online self-assessable checklist to see if your proposal meets the accepted development criteria in the Home based business code.
-If your proposed home business meets the accepted development requirements, you will not need anything in writing from Brisbane City Council to commence the activity.
+Use the online self-assessable checklist to see if your proposal meets the accepted development criteria in the Home based business code.
+If it does, you will not need anything in writing from Brisbane City Council to commence the activity.

 You can also phone 07 3403 8888 to speak to a town planner.

 Running more than one business from your home

-The City Plan does not limit the number of businesses that can operate from a dwelling, however the combined impact and extent of all the business activities on site must comply with the Home based business code.
-For example, the maximum floor area of 50m² or 30% of the total floor area (whichever is less) specified in the code applies to the total floor area for all businesses within the home.
+The City Plan does not limit the number of businesses that can operate from a dwelling.
+However, the combined impact and extent of all the business activities on-site must comply with the Home based business code.
+For example, the maximum floor area of 50 square metres or 30% of the total floor area (whichever is less).
+This is specified in the code and applies to the total floor area for all businesses within the home.

 Building approval is separate from planning approval.
 Licensed private building certifiers or building consultants can provide advice regarding: